Andalusian cuisine

-Andalusian cuisine is the cuisine of Andalusia, Spain.
+Andalusian cuisine is the regional cuisine of Andalusia, Spain.
 Notable dishes include gazpacho, fried fish (often called pescaíto frito in the local vernacular), the jamones of Jabugo, Valle de los Pedroches and Trevélez, and the wines of Jerez, particularly sherry.
-The oldest known cookbook of Andalusian cuisine dates from the 14th century.
+Culinary influences come from the historic Christian, Muslim, and Jewish traditions of the region.
+The oldest known cookbook of Andalusian cuisine, Kitab al tabij fi-l-Maghrib wa-l-Andalus fi `asr al-Muwahhidin, li-mu'allif mayhul, dates from the 13th century.

 Fried foods

-Frying in Andalusian cuisine is dominated by the use of olive oil that is produced in the provinces of Jaén, Córdoba, Seville, and Granada.
+Frying in Andalusian cuisine is dominated by the use of olive oil, produced mainly in the provinces of Jaén, Córdoba, Seville, and Granada.
 Málaga, Almería, Cádiz and Huelva produce olive oil too, but in smaller amounts.

 The foods are dredged in flour a la Andaluza (meaning only flour, without egg or other ingredients, but may include flour from the chickpea especially for use in batters).
 They are then fried in a large quantity of hot olive oil.

 Fish and shellfish

-With five coastal provinces, the consumption of fish and shellfish is rather high: white shrimp from the Bay of Cádiz; prawns; murex; anchovies; baby squid; cuttlefish; "bocas de la Isla", a dish found in San Fernando that uses a local crab that can regenerate its claw; flounder; etc.
+Andalusia's coast has unique access to both the Atlantic Ocean and Mediterranean Sea.
+With five coastal provinces, the consumption of fish and shellfish is high: white shrimp from the Bay of Cádiz; prawns; murex; anchovies; baby squid; cuttlefish; "bocas de la Isla", a dish found in San Fernando that uses a local crab that can regenerate its claw; flounder; etc. Another important fish to the region is tuna which is caught during their Atlantic migration.
+Tuna can be used to make the traditional dish atún encebollado.

-Andalucian cuisine includes also some less frequently seen seafood dishes, like ortiguillas, sea anemones in batter.
+Andalusian cuisine includes also some less frequently seen seafood dishes, like ortiguillas, sea anemones in batter.